mpaguilar/msa-toy/DOCSTRINGS.md

 Get a configured logger instance.

+Retrieves or creates a logger with the specified name, ensuring it uses the configured logging setup.

 Args:
     name: The name for the logger, typically __name__ of the calling module.

 Returns:
-    A configured logger instance that can be used to emit log messages.
+    A configured logging.Logger instance that can be used to emit log messages.

 Notes:
     1. Use the logging.getLogger function to retrieve or create a logger with the provided name.
-    2. Return the logger instance, which will have already been configured by setup_logging.
+    2. The logger will automatically use the configuration set by setup_logging.
+    3. This function performs no disk, network, or database access.

 ---